Jarre-ing experiences

 Oxygene wasn’t the first Jarre album I heard, but it makes more sense to start here.

-So, it’s the middle of 1991 and I’m interested in picking up Oxygene.
-It’s reasonably easy to find Oxygene in record shops, and I have two choices: obtain it on cassette tape for $19.95, or CD for around $33, $34.
-Or buy a classical music cassette for as low as $10 (synth music wasn’t the only thing I was into at the time).
-My financial resources at the time were feeble (taught me the value of money, so it did) so I was in a quite a quandry.
-Eventually curiosity got the better of me, and I resolved to buy Oxygene.
+So, it’s the middle of 1991 and I want to buy this LP.
+It’s reasonably easy to find it in record shops, and I have two choices: obtain it on cassette tape for $19.95, or on CD for around $33, $34.
+Or, I can play it “safe” and buy a classical music (this was my other musical interest at the time) cassette for as low as $10 (synth music wasn’t the only thing I was into at the time).
+My financial resources at the time were feeble (aye, but it taught me the value of money) so I was in a quite a quandry.
+Eventually curiosity got the better of me, and I resolved that I will take my chances and buy Oxygene.

-I still get misty eyed remembering that day in August 1991.
-It was a sunny Wednesday and I caught the lunch time train from school into town for an orthodontist appointment, and delayed my return to education by a few minutes in order to duck into the nearest music shop (of which there were many back then) and buy Oxygene.
-Braces tightened, teeth hurting, I executed my musical purchase and sprinted back to the station in time for the next train.
-Once safely onboard, I placed the tape into my budget Walkman (no Dolby B noise reduction, but it did have a three band equaliser), and listened through the first side.
-I remember being both mystically entranced and relieved I was enjoying it.
-Unfortunately class got in the way of listening all the way through; so I had to wait until I got home.
-Side two proved to be as captivating as side 1.
-Jarre got a fan for life that day.
+I still get misty eyed remembering that fateful day in August 1991.
+It was a sunny Wednesday and I caught the lunch time train from school into town for an orthodontist appointment.
+Afterwards, rather than return immediately to the train station as was expected of me, I ducked out to the nearest music shop (of which there were many back then).
+With my braces tightened, and teeth hurting, I executed my musical purchase and sprinted to the station in time (just) to catch the next train back to school.
+Safely onboard, I placed the tape into my budget Philips personal cassette player (no Dolby B noise reduction, but it did have a three band equaliser, and I loved it).
+I pressed play and listened through the first side.
+I remember being feeling a sense of mystical entrancement and relief the purchase was worth it.
+Unfortunately school got in the way of listening all the way through there and then.
+When I got home, though, side two proved to be as captivating as side 1.
+That day, for better or worse, I became a fan of Jarre for life.

-Oxygene part 1 starts with a genial cyclical burble of synths through echoes.
+Oxygene part 1 starts with a genial cyclical burble of synth through echoes and phaser.
 Eventually the bubbling subsides into a subdued, eerie thereminesque theme.
-The initial burble returns to facilitate the transition into Part II.
+Then initial burble returns to facilitate the transition into Part II.
 Overall part I is a fairly straightforward mood piece, but it sets the scene well.

-The album’s finale is part VI, a track whose arrangement screams “cheesy French lounge music”, on a beach, with synth seagulls.
-Because it’s played minor-key straight, though, it works, weirdly enough.
-It’s an very open-ended, ambiguous conclusion to the album, and it’s a good choice.
+The album’s finale is part VI, a track whose arrangement screams “cheesy French lounge music, on a beach, with synth seagulls”.
+Despite this, and perhaps because it’s in a minor key, the track is successful in providing an ambiguous conclusion to the album, and it’s a good choice.

 Waxing lyrical